Slideshow: Best of Spain, Day by Day

 • Day 9: Ronda

 Today's destination is the hill town of Ronda, home to Spain's oldest bullring and its most breathtaking gorge.
-This afternoon, we'll visit the 5,000-seat bullring and have free time to explore Ronda's Moorish and Mercadillo Quarters, linked together by the famous gravity-defying stone bridge (towering over the rubble of an earlier one that wasn't).
-Then we'll enjoy dinner together at our hotel.
+This afternoon, we'll visit the 5,000-seat bullring built in 1785 before setting you free for the rest of the day.
+There's plenty to explore including Ronda's Moorish and Mercadillo Quarters, linked together by the famous gravity-defying stone bridge, beautiful balconies, wispy gardens, and panoramic views.

 Today we'll wind our way between the olive groves and whitewashed villages of Spain's pueblos blancos.
-We'll head into the countryside to visit a bull farm and learn about Spain's most controversial pastime.
+We'll head into the countryside to visit a bull and horse farm and learn about Spain's most controversial pastime.
 Then we'll tour an olive oil mill, where we'll discover the traditional methods of producing this extra-virgin export.
-After a rustic lunch together, we'll press on to the quintessential Spanish hill town — Arcos de la Frontera — where we'll share dinner together.
+After a rustic lunch together, we'll press on to the jewel of southwest Spain, coastal Cádiz.

 • Flamenco dancer, Sevilla, Spain